vectordotdev/vector/docs/about/data-model/README.md

 ---
-description: 'A deeper look at Vector''s data model: the event'
+description: 'A deeper look at Vector''s data model'
 ---

 # Data Model

-This section will provide a deeper dive into Vector's data model.
+![][images.data-model]

-## Event
+As shown above, Vector generalizes all data flowing through Vector as events.

-Vector characterizes all data flowing through Vector as "events".
 Events must be one of 2 types:

 {% page-ref page="../data-model/log.md" %}

 {% page-ref page="../data-model/metric.md" %}

-Each section above will provide a deeper dive into that specific event type.
+Each page above will provide a deeper dive into it's respective event type.